anantgupta129/CatBoost-in-Python-ML/README.md

   - Fast GPU and multi-GPU support for training out of the box.
   - Visualization tools [included](https://catboost.ai/docs/features/visualization.html).

-Implementation of CatBoost in machine learning using Python
+Implementation of CatBoost in machine learning in Python on brest cancer dataset

 Refrences
 -------